Jean-Philippe Rameau (1683-1764)

 This was less than enthusiastically received by my colleague JV on its release nine years ago; he declared that, “Currentzis’s approach is of no use to me, and I suspect I’m not alone in this.
 I want to hear Rameau’s music as he intended it to be played.”
 I can appreciate and understand his objections to the liberties the conductor takes here but am much more receptive to Currentzis’ approach simply because I find the results hugely involving and enjoyable; I can, after all, go elsewhere to numerous other recordings for a more “authentic” delivery of this wonderful music and am prepared to sacrifice any attachment to historically accurate performance practice in return for the sheer entertainment value of what is on offer.
 We are on a hiding to nothing if we aspire to recreating performances as the composer would have heard them centuries ago – and who is to say whether they would not have preferred to have had the resources of a modern orchestra to execute their scores?
 Nor am I especially bothered by the somewhat random selection of highlights which make up an eclectic programme of no apparent structure; I simply look upon it as a sequence of bon-bons featuring some of his best confections.

-The whole orchestra in full cry for the overture to Naïs and the next three tracks from Les Boréades, Les Indes galantes and Dardanus respectively really is a treat but the energy displayed in all the purely orchestral sections here is so engaging.
+The whole orchestra in full cry for the overture to Naïs and the next three tracks from Les Boréades, Les Indes galantes and Dardanus respectively really are a treat – but the energy displayed in all the purely orchestral sections here is so engaging.

 My advice is to put preconceptions about authenticity aside and enjoy this recital for what it is – a life-enhancing homage and celebratory re-working of some of Rameau’s most enchanting pieces.